vagimeli/plain-language-compliance-project/README.md

 **Repository:** [https://github.com/vagimeli/plain-language-compliance-project](https://github.com/vagimeli/plain-language-compliance-project)

 ## Overview
-This repository tests Docs.dev, a tool that creates and checks documents.
-The project focuses on plain language, following the Plain Writing Act of 2010.
-It uses a 6-hour plan to see how well Docs.dev makes clear, simple documents for everyday users.
-The repository has code, a user guide, a checklist, a fixed guide, and settings for plain language.
+This repository supports a 6-hour beta testing project for Docs.dev, an AI-assisted documentation tool, with a focus on plain language compliance per the Plain Writing Act of 2010.
+It includes a Python codebase, a non-compliant user guide, a compliance checklist, and a configuration file to test Docs.dev’s AI generation, auditing, and editing capabilities from a technical writer’s perspective.

 ## Purpose
-This project checks if Docs.dev can:
+The project evaluates Docs.dev’s ability to:

-- Make clear documents from datasync.py code.
+- Generate plain language-compliant documentation from `datasync.py`.
-- Find and fix plain language problems in user-guide-original.md, like complex words or long sentences.
+- Audit `user-guide-original.md` for clarity, active voice, and readability.
-- Edit documents easily using Markdown and GitHub.
+- Support Markdown editing and GitHub workflows for compliance revisions.
-- Use Dev-Docs.JSON to create plain language documents.
+- Customize AI output via `Dev-Docs.JSON` for plain language standards.

 ## Repository Structure
 ```